When it’s chilly and rainy, I immediately think about soup.

 What kind should I make?
 What sounds good?
 And what do I have on hand in the way of ingredients?

 Chicken noodle soup seemed like a logical choice based on the answer to the latter question.
-After all, it’s a staple when it comes to soup varieties; entire books have been written about its soothing qualities.
+After all, it’s a staple when it comes to soup varieties; entire books (Amazon Associate Link) have been written about its soothing qualities.

 Whether or not there are significant health benefits associated with chicken soup, it’s downright delicious.
 And that’s why I decided to make some as my self-care exercise for the day.